 Charterparty Arbitrations.
 Nigel has been advising on the meaning and effect of an early termination clause in a series of charterparties between shipowners and charterers who subcharter to a South American national oil producer.
-He appeared for charterers in an LMAA arbitration about the termination of a tanker time charter, and has been involved in disputes about whether or not a long-term time charter between Greek Owners and a major South American oil national had been renewed and in relation to a voyage charter approvals clause.
+He appeared for charterers in an LMAA arbitration about the termination of a tanker time charter, and has been involved in a dispute in relation to a voyage charter approvals clause.

 Emissions Allowances.
 Nigel advised a major merchant bank about its legal position after it became the innocent purchaser of a batch of “stolen” EU emissions trading allowances.